- Q. What kind of test subjects are included in EJU?

 Subjects, Syllabuses, Question Booklets

-A. The EJU consists of four separate test subjects: Japanese as a Foreign Language; Science (Biology, Chemistry and Physics); Japan and the World; and Mathematics.
+A. EJU consists of four separate test subjects: Japanese as a Foreign Language; Science (Biology, Chemistry and Physics); Japan and the World; and Mathematics.

-Examinees taking the Science test must select two of the three categories (Biology, Chemistry and Physics).
-Examinees taking the Mathematics test must select either Course 1 or Course 2.
-For Science, two subjects must always be selected and taken.
+Examinees taking the Science must select two of the three categories (Biology, Chemistry and Physics).
+Two subjects must always be selected and taken.
 If selecting only one subject, your answer for Science will not be graded.

 Q. Where can I find the scope of the syllabuses?